MicrosoftDocs/microsoft-salescopilot-docs/articles/configure-pbi-dashboard.md

 6. Select **Sign in and connect**.

-7. After the dashboard is connected successfully connection to the organization's data, you can edit the report and publish it.
+7. After the dashboard is connected successfully to the organization's data, you can edit the report and publish it.

     > [!NOTE]
     > Any edits you make to the dashboard will be overridden if you install a newer version of the dashboard.
 Consider using the downloaded version as-is to avoid the need to manually edit the dashboard every time you install a new version.
 [Learn how to edit and publish Power BI reports to a workspace](/power-bi/connect-data/service-template-apps-install-distribute)